-I suggest that you now close the μTasker environment simulation window using the 'normal' method File | Exit or by clicking on the close cross in the top right hand corner.

-This standard termination will cause the selected NIC to be saved to a file in the project simulation directory called NIC.ini and so you will not have to configure it the next time you start the μ Tasker environment simulation.

-9. Now I'm sure you are not yet satisfied with the progress, so let's execute the project again (short cut F5) and this time we will do something a bit more interesting.
-Start your web browser (Internet Explorer, Firefox, Chrome, etc.) and establish a connection with the simulated target: In the URL line type in http://192.168.0.3 (assuming its address has not been changed) and hit the ENTER key.
-The web browser will request the start page on the web server, which will return the following page the first time used:
+- 7. I suggest that you now close the μTasker environment simulation window using the normal method File | Exit or by clicking on the close cross in the top right hand corner. - This standard termination will cause the selected NIC to be saved to a file in the project simulation directory called NIC.ini and so you will not have to configure it the next time you start the μ Tasker environment simulation. - 8.
+Now I'm sure you are not yet satisfied with the progress, so let's execute the project again (short cut F5) and this time we will do something a bit more interesting.
+Start your Internet Explorer and check its settings in Tools | Options.
+In the extended register, search for the check box to configure passive FTP and ensure that it is deactivated.
+Once this is the case, exit the option dialogue and type in the following address ftp://192.168.0.3 (or the address of your device).
+Hit the enter key and you will establish an FTP connection to the simulated device.
+It is normal that the directory is empty I mean this is a fresh device which has never before been programmed.....

-Figure 2. μTasker web server displaying that it has no web pages loaded http://www.utasker.com/docs/uTasker/uTaskerUserFiles.PDF

-This is displaying that the page has not been found on the server, which is simply due to the fact that we haven't loaded any web pages to it yet, so we will do this as next step.

-Note however that the web browser is displaying the Freescale favicon.
-This is because this favicon is embedded in the code and not in the μ FileSystem - this is explained in detail in the user file document

-10. Take a look in the project directory

-\Applications\uTaskerV1.4\WebPages\WebPagesM5223X and you will find the web pages prepared for the demo project.
-These are HTM, JPG and GIF files.
-It is possible to load these pages using FTP clients but these tend to work quite differently from another and require various setups before they work smoothly.
-See the following document for more information on this subject: http://www.utasker.com/docs/uTasker/uTaskerFTP.PDF

-This is the reason that working with simple DOS FTP tends to be the fastest and simplest method and the bat file Copy_all.bat even does all the work for you.
-Check that its content is set to use the correct IP address and then double-click the file to start the transfer of all of the web pages to the simulated target device.
-The transfer takes just a few seconds.
+Now open a second Internet Explorer window and enter the address http://192.168.0.3 You will see a web page displaying that the requested file was not found, which is correct since we have not loaded any web pages yet.
+The 404 error page is in fact compiled as standard into the code of the web server and it is returned when any requested page is not found....

-Then go back to the web browser window and make a refresh.
-Now you will see the start side and can navigate to a number of other pages.

-Before we get into any more details about the web pages and their uses, please modify and save the Device ID (on the start page - default "uTasker Number 1") to any name of your choice and close the μ Tasker environment simulation window by using the normal exit method.
+- 9. Now look in the project directory - "uTaskerV1.3\Applications\uTaskerV1.3\WebPages\WebPagesM5223X".
+These are web pages which we will now load to the device. - You can transfer all of the files to the FTP server by simply selecting all .htm files and throwing them over to the FTP window (that is, using drag-and-drop). - Then go back to the web browser window and make a refresh.
+Now you will see the start side and can navigate to a number of other sides. - Before we get into any more details about the web pages and their uses, please modify and save the Device ID (on the start page default "uTasker Number 1") to any name of your choice and close the μ Tasker environment simulation window by using the normal exit method.

-By doing this, the contents of the device's simulated FLASH (Flash is used to save the web pages in the file system and also any parameters, for example the device ID which you have modified) are saved to a file in the project simulation directory called FLASH_M5223X.ini.[The name is correct - all Coldfire FLASH files have the same name, irrespective of whether M52259, M52211, M52235 or other Coldfire processor is actually being used]
+By doing this, the contents of the device's simulated FLASH (Flash is used to save the web pages from the file system and also any parameters, for example the device ID which you have modified) are saved to a file in the project simulation directory called FLASH_M5223X.ini.